"The call to courage begins with vulnerability."

 The first jump of the final week was different.

 It was a long day.
-The kind where exhaustion lives in your joints.
+The kind where exhaustion settles deep into the joints.
 And somewhere in it, Tom felt it — a tearing, deep in his right calf.
 He looked down.
 He could see blood pooling beneath the skin.
 The muscle had torn, forty to fifty percent of it gone.
 Four more jumps remained before he could earn his wings.

 That night, limping back to the barracks, Tom sat with something harder than physical pain.
 He sat with the weight of what it would mean to quit.
-The commanders who had believed in him.
-The Army funds spent.
-The four hundred students watching.
+The commanders who had believed in him enough to send him.
+The Army funds spent on his behalf.
+The 400 students watching.
 The instructors already waiting for the chaplain to confirm what they expected.

 "Lord," he said, "what do I do?"